-Stocks dip as Powell says Fed fighting worst slump since WWII
+Stocks slide as Powell says Fed fighting worst slump since WWII

 As localities around the nation make varying decisions on how quickly to move out of shutdown mode, Arizona has decided to allow pools, gyms and fitness centers to reopen with social-distancing guidelines in place.
 Meanwhile, Los Angeles County said stay-at-home orders will likely remain in place for the next three months.

-Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Disease, and other members of the coronavirus task force testified before a Senate committee on Tuesday, warning of the risks of states not following guidelines and reopening too quickly.
+Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases, and other members of the coronavirus task force testified before a Senate committee on Tuesday, warning of the risks of states not following guidelines and reopening too quickly.

 Looking at stocks, GrubHub rejected Uber’s $6.25 billion all-stock takeover attempt that would have paid investors in the food-delivery service about 2.15 Uber shares for every share of GrubHub they owned, according to CNBC.